Background pattern

 • Swollen legs, chills, difficulty walking, thirst,

-• Increased liver enzymes, weight loss,
+• Increased liver enzyme levels, weight loss,

-Rare side effects (occur between 1 and 10 in 10,000 patients):
+Rare side effects (occur in between 1 and 10 out of 10,000 patients):

 • Severe allergic reaction,